-If you are planting in the early season, you can plant Burpeeana Early, Maestro and Sugar Bon.
+If you are planting in the early season, you can plant Burpeeana Early, Maestro, and Sugar Bon.
 For Mid-seasons, you can plant Mammoth Melting Sugar and Oregon Sugar Pod.
 In the late season, you can plant Wando and Alderman.

 How to Grow Sugar Snap Peas

-People often ask questions such as "When do I plant peas in Zone 5?"
-Well, sugar peas are not overly dependent on planting zone.
+People often ask questions such as “When do I plant peas in Zone 5?”
+Well, sugar peas are not overly dependent on the planting zone.
 It grows in 3-11 planting zones on the USDA hardiness scale.
 You can expand zones beyond those, but you may have to do more care.

 If you have not grown the peas or beans in the area before, it may be helpful to treat it with Nitrogen-fixing bacteria (Rhizobia Inoculation).

-You can easily do it by coating the pea seeds with inoculant by dipping in the seed in the solution.
+You can easily do it by coating the pea seeds with inoculant by dipping the seed in the solution.
 But if you have already planted the seed, then you can lightly sprinkle the inoculation in the ground.

 Be careful with water after planting the seed.
 Keep the water pressure low, as it may move the loose soil and wash away the seed.

-The planting time of sugar snap peas is the key to get the proper yield.
+The planting time of sugar snap peas is the key to getting the proper yield.
 The snap peas growing season is in the spring.
 It produces best when the weather is a bit cold and moist.

 You should aim to plant peas around 4 to 6 weeks before the last frost when the soil temperature is around 45-degree Fahrenheit.